Skip navigation

 • Who are your presentations targeted to?

-Anyone can get up in front of a crowd and entertain, but audiences already demand more.
+Anyone can get up in front of a crowd and entertain, but audiences need more than just “sizzle”.
 A true expert adds specificity: their presentations are targeted at specific industries and functional areas to achieve a specific goal.
 My presentations – and my books – do this.
 My best audiences are those from service or knowledge-based organizations.
 Innovators – large and small – also do well.

 • What research do you do prior to presenting or facilitating?